I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_contextinfo.md

 <div class="alert"><b>Note</b>  If <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_createcontextflags.md">DXGK_CREATECONTEXTFLAGS</a>.<b>GdiContext</b>  is set to 1, meaning that the context is created as a GDI-specific context,  <b>AllocationListSize</b> must be set to a value of 256.</div>
 <div> </div>

-`Caps`

-Describes optional features supported by the context.

-Supported starting with Windows 10.

-`DmaBufferPrivateDataSize`

-The size, in bytes, of the driver-resident private data structure that is associated with each DMA buffer.
-Memory for this private data structure is allocated from nonpaged pool.
-If the driver specifies zero in <b>DmaBufferPrivateDataSize</b>, no memory is allocated for the private data structure.

-The private data structure that is associated with a DMA buffer is initialized to zero when the DMA buffer is created.
-During the lifetime of the DMA buffer, the video memory manager never accesses the private data structure that is associated with the DMA buffer.

-`DmaBufferSegmentSet`

-The identifiers of the segments where the DMA buffer should be made accessible to the GPU.

-`DmaBufferSize`

-The size, in bytes, of the buffer of hardware commands that is sent through direct memory access (DMA) to the graphics processing unit (GPU).

-The DMA buffer can grow and shrink after the context is created; however, the DMA buffer can never shrink smaller than the starting size that <b>DmaBufferSize</b> specifies.

-`PagingCompanionNodeId`

-Specifies the zero-based engine identifier of the engine to use for this context paging companion.

-Supported starting with Windows 10.

 `PatchLocationListSize`